giovaniquimelli/fidelityAppAPI/README.md

 #  Fidelity Point Card - API
-API built for Fidelity Point Card - Mobile App.
+API built for the Fidelity Point Card.

 All requests (except registration and authentication) use the POST method and go through the API's gateway service which can manage multiple requests at once.